Gymnopédies: History

-However, it remains uncertain whether the poem was composed before the music.
-Satie may have picked up the term from a dictionary such as Dominique Mondo's Dictionnaire de Musique, where gymnopédie is defined as a "nude dance, accompanied by song, which youthful Spartan maidens danced on specific occasions", following a similar definition from Jean-Jacques Rousseau's Dictionnaire de Musique.
+It remains uncertain, however, whether the poem was composed before or after the music.
+Satie could have picked up the term from a dictionary such as Peter Lichtenthal's Dictionnaire de Musique (1839), where gymnopédie is defined as a "nude dance, accompanied by song, which youthful Spartan maidens danced on certain occasions", following a similar definition from Jean-Jacques Rousseau's Dictionnaire de Musique.

 In November 1888, the third Gymnopédie was published.
-The second Gymnopédie did not appear until 1895, and its impending publication was announced in several editions of the Chat Noir and Auberge du Clou magazines.
-As a whole, the three pieces were published in 1898.
+The second Gymnopédie did not appear until 1895, and its impending publication had been announced in several editions of the Chat Noir and Auberge du Clou magazines.
+The three pieces were not published together until 1898.

-Pierre Puvis de Chavannes' symbolist paintings may have been an inspiration for the atmosphere Satie wanted to evoke with his Gymnopédies.
+Pierre Puvis de Chavannes' symbolist paintings might have been an inspiration for the atmosphere Satie wanted to evoke with his Gymnopédies.

 Music

 These short, atmospheric pieces are written in 3/4 time, with each sharing a common theme and structure.

 The melodies of the pieces use deliberate, but mild, dissonances against the harmony, producing a piquant, melancholy effect that matches the performance instructions, which are to play each piece "painfully" (douloureux), "sadly" (triste), or "gravely" (grave).
 The first few bars of Gymnopédie No. 1 (shown below) consist of an alternating progression of two major seventh chords, the first on the subdominant, G, and the second on the tonic, D.